localhots/secondly/README.md

 # Secondly

-Secondly is a configuration manager plugin for Go projects.
+Secondly is a configuration management plugin for Go projects.
 It taks care of the app's configuration, specifically of updating it in runtime.

 ## Configuration